| What is the difference between Nickel Cadmium, Nickel

 production runs and as a result cannot be all sold immediately and end up as

-surplus or old stock.
+use.
 Lithium-ion batteries particularly need to be charged

 periodically and so a battery may have gone through many charge cycles by the